 Geography and distribution

-Chestnut-leaved oak is deciduous and for most of the year has shiny dark green leaves, which turn a deep bronze and then brown before falling.
+Overview: Chestnut-leaved oak is deciduous and for most of the year has shiny dark green leaves, which turn a deep bronze and then brown before falling.
 Specimens can grow up to 50m tall.
-Its horizontal branches grow from remarkably low on the trunk, giving it a good width to go with its not inconsiderable height.
+Its horizontal branches grow from remarkably low on the trunk, giving it a good width to go with its considerable height.
 The young twigs are soft and hairy.

 As long as conditions are favourable, oaks tend to grow quickly, perhaps more so than is commonly assumed for such large trees.
 The trunk of the oldest chestnut-leaved oak at Kew grew 3 m in girth in 60 years, and younger trees grow at an even faster rate, around 30 cm every four years.